 Thanks to an acquisition momentum and organic growth efforts, Imerys, the world leader in mineral-based specialties, has capitalized on its long industrial experience.

 Origin: mining and metallurgy

 The Group’s origins were in mining and in metallurgy.
-Created in April 1880, its core business remained the extraction and processing of nickel ore for almost a century.
+Created in April 1880, its core business remained the extraction and processing of non ferrous metals for almost a century.